 - Photos of your injuries.

-Give yourself the best chance possible at receiving the maximum settlement or award that you deserve by consulting with and retaining an experienced and effective Philadelphia personal injury attorney to represent you after your trip-and-fall.
+Give yourself the best chance possible at receiving the maximum settlement or award that you deserve by consulting with and retaining an experienced and effective Philadelphia personal injury attorney to represent you after your trip and fall accident.
 Unlike the huge firms with dozens of attorneys and many different attorneys handling different aspects of your case, Edith Pearce is personally involved in every case that we handle.
 She genuinely cares about her clients and you will not be treated like just another case or file.
 Contact her today to start your legal recovery process.